-- What would motivate you to feel responsible? - How would you verify the information you have encountered? - Who would you contact and what arguments would you use to build your case? - What strategy would you use to ensure that your concerns are shared with as many people as possible and that they are effectively communicated to any relevant parties? - What mechanisms would you use to raise awareness of the problem and encourage others to take action? - How would you try to reach out to scientists who are sceptical about the likelihood for the success of your campaign?
+- What would motivate you to feel responsible? - How would you verify the information you have encountered? - Who would you contact and what arguments would you use to build your case? - What strategy would you use to ensure that your concerns are shared with as many people as possible and that they are effectively communicated to any relevant parties? - What mechanisms would you use to raise awareness of the problem and encourage others to take action? - How would you try to reach out to scientists who are sceptical about the likelihood that your campaign will be successful?